medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDH.md

 <br/>

-Indholdet i SBDH er for en stor dels vedkommende bestemt af hvorledes
+The content of SBDH is largely determined by how

--	de samme informationer registreres i EER
+- the same information is registered in EER
--	de samme informationer registreres i SMP
+- the same information is registered in SMP
--	sammenhængen er til DokumentDelingServicen DDS
+- the context is to NSP DokumentDelingService, DDS
--	sammenhængen er til EHMI EnvelopeReceipt
+- the context is for EHMI EnvelopeReceipt
--	de samme informationer registreres i EDS
+- the same information is registered in EDS

 <br/>

-SBDH har en struktur, der overordnet er delt ind i følgende elementer:
+SBDH has a structure that is generally divided into the following elements:

 -	HeaderVersion
 -	Sender
 -	Receiver